-Alexander Caulfield Anderson was my great grandfather, and I wanted to know who he was.
+Alexander Caulfield Anderson was my great-grandfather, and I wanted to know who he was.
 It took me ten years to research his story; I accessed archives in Australia, in Scotland, and across the North American continent.

 As I wrote the book, I learned things that threatened to destroy the historic and heroic fur trade figure that lived inside my head.

 I loved the long journey of uncovering Alexander Caulfield Anderson, the man.
-I hope that you, too, will discover this complex, intelligent, and talented man for yourself — that you too will take pleasure in plumbing the depths of this man’s story, which is also British Columbia’s history.
+I hope that you, too, will discover this complex, intelligent, and talented man for yourselves — that you too will take pleasure in plumbing the depths of this man’s story, which is also British Columbia’s history.